MobileRoboticsSkoltech/Perception-in-Robotics-course-T3-2021-Skoltech/PS1/README.md

-# Problem Set

-There will be 3 problem sets to deliver.
-Dates are indicated in canvas and the main page of this repository.

-## PS1: Gaussians and Visualization
+# PS1: Gaussians and Visualization

-## PS2: Localization

-## PS3: SLAM
+Follow the instructions from canvas.